juliamajkowski/JuliaMajkowskiIT1025/Lab3/readme.md

 ### Certificates
 One certificate program offered at TriC is the Post-Degree certificate in programming and development.
 This certificate demonstrates the ability to operate in a diverse environment, explain and implement technologies impacted by ethical and legal issues, plan, organize and prioritize to meet deadlines, and apply various programming knowledge.

+### Co-ops/Internships
+To become co-op ready you must be a TriC student, complete 12 hous of course work with 2 courses being related to your major field and have a GPA of 2.75 or higher.
+The benefits of a co-op are the real world experience gained, the hands-on learning